Maria da Conceição (d. 1798)

 Maria da Conceição (died 1798, São Paulo), was an alleged Brazilian witch.

-Maria da Conceição was active as a cunning woman.
-She was known for her great knowledge of medicinal herbs, which she used to manufacture medicine for use in her work as a herbalist physician.
+According to some modern sources, Maria da Conceição was allegedly active as a cunning woman.
+She was said to be known for her great knowledge of medicinal herbs, which she used to manufacture medicine for use in her work as a herbalist physician.
 She eventually came into conflict with a priest, Father Luis, who was opposed to herbal medicine.

-Father Luis accused her of heresy and witchcraft.
-Maria da Conceição was put on trial in accordance with the Portuguese law against witchcraft.
-She was judged guilty as charged, and executed by burning.
-In 1798, witch trials had long ago disappeared in Europe, but still occurred in Latin America.
+According to the same sources, Father Luis accused her of heresy and witchcraft.
+Maria da Conceição was put on trial, allegedly judged guilty as charged, and executed by burning.